Numerical computation of the half Laplacian by means of a fast convolution algorithm: Numerical experiments

 In order to compute $(-\Delta)^{1/2}(1 + x^2)^{-1/2}$, we make $k = 1$ in \eqref{e:thc} and take the imaginary part of the resulting expression, getting

-As in the previous example, we have considered both an even and an odd extension for $u(s)$ at $s = \pi$; note that, the even extension of $u(s)$ at $s = \pi$ is again also periodic of period $\pi$, so considering $u(s)$ only on $[0,\pi]$ yields exactly the same results.
+As in the previous example, we have considered both an even and an odd extension for $U(s) = (1 + L^2\cot^2(s))^{-1/2}$ at $s = \pi$.
+In this case, an even extension yields only a globally continuous function $U(s)\in\mathcal C^0(\mathbb R)$, whereas an odd extension yields $U(s)\in\mathcal C^\infty(\mathbb R)$.
+Note also that the even extension of $U(s)$ at $s = \pi$ is again also periodic of period $\pi$, so considering $U(s)$ only on $[0,\pi]$ yields exactly the same results.
 In Figure \ref{f:fraclap1sqrt1x2}, we show the errors for $N \in\{2^2, \ldots, 2^{13}\}$.
-The left-hand side corresponds to the odd extension, where we have taken $L \in\{0.01, 0.02, \ldots, 400\}$, and the right-hand side to the even one, where we have taken $L \in\{0.01, 0.02, \ldots, 10\}$.
+The left-hand side corresponds to the even extension, where we have taken $L \in\{0.01, 0.02, \ldots, 400\}$, and the right-hand side to the odd one, where we have taken $L \in\{0.01, 0.02, \ldots, 10\}$.
 From the results, we can see that, even if it is possible to reach the highest accuracy with both extensions, the even extension is much less adequate here, because it requires much larger values of $N$ and of $L$, and the optimum value of $L$ (which grows with $N$) must be chosen quite carefully.
-On the other hand, when $L = 1$, an odd extension at $s = \pi$ corresponds exactly to $\sin(s) = (e^{is} - e^{-is}) / 2i$, so the numerical approximation is exact for all $N$, up to infinitesimally small rounding errors.
-However, even when $L \not=1$, an odd extension is convenient, and the best results can be indeed achieved for a large range of values of $L$.
+On the other hand, when $L = 1$, an odd extension at $s = \pi$ corresponds exactly to $\sin(s) = (e^{is} - e^{-is}) / 2i$, so the numerical approximation is exact for all $N$, up to infinitesimally small rounding errors, but, when $L \not=1$, an odd extension is also convenient, and the best results can be indeed achieved for a large range of values of $L$.

+In general, if $U(s)\in\mathcal C^0([0,\pi])$, an even extension at $s = \pi$ yields a periodic function on $s\in[0,2\pi]$ that is globally at least $\mathcal C^0(\mathbb R)$.
+Then, it is well known that if a periodic function $U(s)\in\mathcal C^r(\mathbb R)$, then its Fourier coefficients, for a fixed $L$, decay asymptotically as powers of $r + 2$.
+For instance, in the even extension in this example, the Fourier coefficients decay asymptotically in a quadratic way, so, for a fixed $L$, we can expect that the errors decay as $\mathcal O(N^{-2})$, for $N$ large enough.
+To illustrate this, in Figure \ref{f:fraclap1sqrt1x2LN}, we have plotted the decimal logarithm of $N$ versus the decimal logarithm of the errors corresponding to the even extension at $s = \pi$, for $N \in\{2, 3, \ldots, 10^4\}$ and $L \in\{2^{-1}, 2^0, \ldots, 2^{7}\}$.
+For a given $L$, which has its associated color, the corresponding errors form a curve that tends, as $N$ increases, to a straight line of slope approximately equal to $-2$.

-\subsection{Examples with $u(s)$ not periodic of period $\pi$}
+\subsection{Examples with $U(s)$ not periodic of period $\pi$}